install.packages("devtools")

 #> * ref_pubpeer: This module checks references and warns for citations that have comments on pubpeer (excluding Statcheck comments).

-#> * ref_replication: This module checks references and warns for citations of original studies for which replication studies exist in the Replication Database.
+#> * ref_replication: This module checks references and warns for citations of original studies for which replication or reproduction studies exist in the FLoRA database.

 #> * ref_retraction: This module checks references and warns for citations in the RetractionWatch Database.